 At the same time, OEMs using dealer inventory management software can anticipate and forecast demand based on pricing and make sure dealers have sufficient stock.
 To gather more detailed demand data, OEMs may collect SKU information from part RFID tags across multiple locations, assuming such IoT technology is in use.

 Certain market conditions are easier to predict than others.
 If the price of a commodity your organization depends on goes up and down seasonally, that can be built into a forecasting software.
-But what if, by connecting your assets to your inventory and then dealer network, you can anticipate a need for service ahead of time, and make sure the local dealer has the parts that are likely required?
+But what if, by gathering data from connected assets, you could anticipate service events across your dealer network?

 Let's say a sensored asset, such as a large server, sends a signal to you whenever the asset's temperature exceeds an acceptable threshold.
 You know that when these signals occur, there is a 50% chance of failure occurring within one week.
 Knowing this, an OEM can ship a temperature control component to the local dealer so a tech is ready when that failure is detected.
 This decreases (and, in some cases, eliminates) downtime for the end-user, which is an ideal service outcome.